Vizzuality/layer-manager/README.md

 A plugin to handle all the layer functionalities depending on the map tech.
 Layer Manager provides you the Mapbox one, if you want to use Leaflet, GoogleMaps or any other map tech you should provide it with the correct specification.

+#### `providers - (required)`
+An object with the provider type as a key.
+Each key should be a function where you need to set the layerModel request and use `CancelToken` from axios.

 ### Layer

 #### `id - (required) - (string|number)`